-These are typically meant to lure customers who would not otherwise be in a place to plan for or afford home remodeling services.
+One-time offers are meant to lure customers who would not otherwise be in a place to plan for or afford home remodeling services.
 According to CNN, “Lou Manfredini, a former remodeling contractor and Ace Hardware’s home expert, says ‘one-time offers’ simply don’t exist.”

 Walk Away from High-Pressure Sales Tactics

-If you encounter high-pressure sales tactics – such as being forced into signing documents because potential discounts will expire – or is someone offers you unsolicited home remodeling service, turn away.
+If you encounter high-pressure sales tactics, such as being forced into signing documents because potential discounts will expire, or if someone offers you unsolicited home remodeling service, turn away.
 The remodeling process should be a comprehensive and collaborative one between you and a contractor you trust.

 Do Your Research

 Check for BBB complaints and look for satisfied customer reviews.
 Evaluate potential contractors’ websites; peruse galleries of before and after work; see how long they have been in business and what types of projects they take on.
 When your contractor shows up, does his or her truck and uniform have logos imprinted on them?
-Are they licensed, bonded and insured?
+You want to make sure they are licensed, bonded and insured?